-A number of data partitions split by data clustering program are distributed into PostgreSQL database servers.
-The partitioned data is assigned to a database which is associated with a thread generated by database agent that is running on multicore server for high performance service.
-According to the number of cores supported by multicore servers, multiple threads can be generated to maximize high performance service.
+A number of data partitions split by data clustering or horizontal partitioning method are distributed into PostgreSQL database servers.
 Another benefit of database servers based on the three-tier architecture is that they do not concern about a large number of heterogeneous web service clients but need to only process queries and return results of the queries.
-We used the open source database management system PostgreSQL [32].
+We used the open source database management system PostgreSQL [22].
 With such an approach using open management system, we can build a sustainable high functionality system taking advantage of the latest system technologies with appropriate interface between layers (agents and database host servers) in a modular fashion.